 As those of you in Ireland have no doubt noticed, this past weekend featured our national holiday, the much-feted St Patrick's Day.
 Celebrated around the world by green-clad drunken imbeciles, puking and pissing on the streets and getting into fights outside fast-food restaurants, it is the embodiment of the most negative of Irish stereotypes.
 All … Continue reading The False Prophet of Ireland

 When picking up the newspaper on Saturday morning, a theme splashed across the tabloid headlines momentarily caught my eye.
-Most the rancid redtop were carrying the headline 'Isis Party Girl' or some drivel like that.
-I skimmed the article about the subject in the actual newspaper (not front page news), and learned that these headlines were … Continue reading Illegitimate State of Ignorant Savages
+Most of the rancid redtop were carrying the headline 'Isis Party Girl' or some drivel like that.
+I skimmed the article about the subject in the actual newspaper (not front page news), and learned that these headlines … Continue reading Illegitimate State of Ignorant Savages

 I was actually oblivious to the fact that Carnival takes place this week until somebody texted me last night about pancakes.
 Though Carnival is a grand festival in many parts of the world, most notably Venice, New Orleans, and Brazil, in Ireland it is simply commemorated by way of stuffing our faces with pancakes.
 I … Continue reading Ashes in the Spring

 By this stage, most people will have finished buying whatever sweatshop-manufactured knickknacks that have been shoved down their throats by ads over the last few months.
 Many, perhaps most, families then undertake the ruse that these precious things were delivered by a benevolent entity undercover of darkness, three days after the Winter Solstice.
 Families that … Continue reading Happy Consumerism! – Part 5